arthurgassner/swissenergy-frontend/docs/modelling.md

 [^7]: For tabular data, gradient-boosted-trees-based approaches often performs on par with -- if not above -- _much more complex_ approaches (NN-based approaches of all flavors).

-Whenever I am solving a task where it might an answer, I try it.
+Whenever I am solving a task where it might give an answer, I try it.
 I'll only whip out the big guns -- i.e. deep learning -- if I really need it.

 Let's continue our modelling journey by building upon it.